mfmceneaney/saga/README.md

 make
 ```

+## Getting Started
+See the example configuration yamls for each C++ executable and the example python scripts in [tutorials/](tutorials/).

 ## Running an Analysis
 Below is a detailed description of the project and how one might run an analysis.